JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 cdf(D, 2)
 ```

-In the combination with StatsPlots package, it impossible to plot probability density functions as follows
+In combination with the StatsPlots package, it is possible to plot probability density functions as follows

 ```@example distr
+using StatsPlots
 plot(D; linewidth = 2, xlabel = "x", ylabel = "pdf(x)", legend = false)
 ```